-- R502 Don't modify motors (mostly).
+- A. motors that primarily alter the alignment of a wheel in contact with the FIELD surface (such as a swerve steering motor), - B. motors that run MECHANISM wheels (e.g. for NOTE manipulation) that occasionally happen to contact the carpet, but without enough force to generate significant thrust, and - C. motors that change the speed of the drive wheels using a shifting MECHANISM without significantly contributing to propulsion. - Don't modify motors (mostly).
 The integral mechanical and electrical system of any motor must not be modified.
-Motors, servos, and electric solenoids used on the ROBOT shall not be modified in any way, except as follows: - A. The mounting brackets and/or output shaft/interface may be modified to facilitate the physical connection of the motor to the ROBOT and actuated part. - B. The electrical leads may be trimmed to length as necessary and connectors or splices to additional wiring may be added. - C. The locking pins on the window motors (P/N 262100-3030 and 262100-3040) may be removed. - D. The connector housings on KOP automotive motors listed in Table 9-1 may be modified to facilitate lead connections. - E. Servos may be modified as specified by the manufacturer (e.g. re-programming or modification for continuous rotation). - F. The wiring harness of the Nidec Dynamo BLDC Motor may be modified as documented by FIRST in Nidec Dynamo BLDC Motor with Controller. - G. Minimal labeling may be applied to indicate device purpose, connectivity, functional performance, etc. - H. Any number of #10-32 plug screws may be removed from the Falcon 500. - I. Insulation may be applied to electrical terminals. - J. Repairs, provided the performance and specifications are unchanged. - K. Maintenance recommended by the manufacturer.
+Motors, servos, and electric solenoids used on the ROBOT shall not be modified in any way, except as follows: - A. The mounting brackets and/or output shaft/interface may be modified to facilitate the physical connection of the motor to the ROBOT and actuated part. - B. The electrical leads may be trimmed to length as necessary and connectors or splices to additional wiring may be added. - C. The locking pins on the window motors (P/N 262100-3030 and 262100-3040) may be removed. - D. The connector housings on KOP automotive motors listed in Table 8-1 may be modified to facilitate lead connections. - E. Servos may be modified as specified by the manufacturer (e.g. re-programming or modification for continuous rotation). - F. The wiring harness of the Nidec Dynamo BLDC Motor may be modified as documented by FIRST in Nidec Dynamo BLDC Motor with Controller. - G. Minimal labeling may be applied to indicate device purpose, connectivity, functional performance, etc. - H. Any number of #10-32 plug screws may be removed from the Falcon 500 and the Kraken X60.

+- I. Insulation may be applied to electrical terminals. - J. Repairs, provided the original performance and specifications are unchanged. - K. Maintenance recommended by the manufacturer.